MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/configure-properties-of-the-search-results-web-part.md

 The Search Results Web Part displays the search results of a query entered in a Search Box Web Part.
 By default, the Search Results Web Part is used on all search vertical pages (results.aspx, peopleresults.aspx, conversationresults.aspx, videoresults.aspx).
 The Search Results Web Part displays the actual search results and it also passes the search results to the Refinement Web Part and the Search Navigation Web Part on the same page.

 The Search Results Web Part uses a query that is specified in the Web Part to display search results.
 By default, the query defined in this Web Part uses the query variable {searchboxquery}.
 The query variable is a placeholder for a value.
 When a query is run, the placeholder is replaced with a value.
-For example, when a user types the search phrase  *yellow*  in the Search Box Web Part, the {searchboxquery} variable in the Search Results Web Part will resolve to search all items that contain the phrase  *yellow*  .
+For example, when a user types the search phrase *yellow* in the Search Box Web Part, the {searchboxquery} variable in the Search Results Web Part will resolve to search all items that contain the phrase *yellow*.

-By changing the properties and query in the Search Results Web Part you can you can do the following:
+By changing the properties and query in the Search Results Web Part you can do the following:

 - Limit search results to a result source.